amfry/robot_localization/README.md

 In mini-project 1, we had used bag files as a recording tool and were intailly confused how the bag file could be the basis of the particle filter simulation.
 It took us a while to get into a solid workflow and understand the difference between the robot model on the map and traveling red arrow.
 It was also intially disorienting to consider how things like the laser_scan topic could be subscribed to without a neato being simulated in Gazebo.
 This confusion delayed how quickly we were able to start iterating on code.

 ### Future Improvements
 Our filter could be improved by working to tightening the cloud of particles around the proposed robot position.
-This could be done by increase the weights of particles that have scan values that align with the robots.
+This could be done by further increasing the weights of particles that are most likely to be at the robot's position.
 Using normal distribution curves with a steeper cutoff would force more convergence.
-To help tighten the cloud, we could also decrease the amount of varriance introduced during the resample step so the convergence is more apparent in the mean pose and in visualization.
+To help tighten the cloud, we could also decrease the amount of variance introduced during the resampling step so the convergence is more apparent in the mean pose and in visualization.

 To determine the coordinates and orientation of the predicted robot location, we are taking the mean of positions and angles for all of the particles within the particle cloud.
 To increase the accuracy of the pose prediction, we could use standard deviation to select a value with a low standard deviation that is closer to the mean.